sebbekarlsson/cengine/README.md

 ```bash
 sudo make install
 ```
+> NOTE: the install script requires you to have `python` installed.

 ## Creating an application
 > After installing the engine, you can generate a project using the